joniles/mpxj/mkdocs/docs/howto-use-timephased.md

 each type of timephased data, for example to retrieve timephased actual work, we've called `getTimephasedActualWork`.
 This works well when we know ahead of time exactly which timephased data we want to read.
-If we need a little more flexibility we can use the two parameterised methods which have been provided to allow access to timephased data.
+If we need a little more flexibility we can use parameterised methods to access this data.

-The `FieldContainer` interface, which is implemented by the `Resource`, `Task` and `ResourceAssignment` classes provides two parameterised interfaces for retrieving timephased data: `getTimephasedDurationValues` (which can be used to retrieve timephased work) and `getTimephasedNumericValues` (which can be used to retrieve timephased cost and material utilisation).
+The `FieldContainer` interface, which is implemented by the `Resource`, `Task` and `ResourceAssignment` classes defines two parameterised methods for retrieving timephased data: `getTimephasedDurationValues` (which can be used to retrieve timephased work) and `getTimephasedNumericValues` (which can be used to retrieve timephased cost and material utilisation).

+### Work
-The example below shows how the `getTimephasedDurationValues` method can be used to retrieve timephased work.
+The example below shows how the `getTimephasedDurationValues` method can be used to retrieve timephased work from a task.

 === "Java"
 	```java